vtjballeng/M5Stack_Tab5_Arduino_Basic_LVGL_Demo/README.md

 It uses LVGL as gui framework and a Square Line Studio project is included.
 Other peripheral features - audio, camera, gyro etc will be added soon.

+Please see the notes at the top of the .ino file